Selapian/Gazelle-WebTorrent-Neo4j/README.md

 To get started, you will need to:

-*Host server.js, config.js, static/, and js/ on a node.js platform*

 *Start a Neo4j Aura Database, or host your own* (they have a free Community Edition up to 200,000 or so nodes)!

 *Edit config.js and enter your Neo4j credentials.*

 *Edit the Torrents model under static/client/models* Insert Source types (such as Documentary, or Renaissance Art), edition_torrent media (such as Ebook or Concert), and edition_torrent format (such as PDF or mp3).
 We do not currently support codecs or bitrates, so I would recommend editing your formats to be more specific, like mp3 (192kbps), mp3 (V0), x264 (1080p HD), etc.

+*Edit the magnetURI in static/client/controllers/webTorrent.js*

+*Edit the magnetURI in static/client/partials/header.html*; **there are two, one for mobile, and one for desktop.**

+*Host server.js, config.js, static/, and js/ on a node.js platform*

 *I am not currently providing the code to produce uploads*.
 I may create a Neo4j uploader based on file names in the future.